joelkanyi/TwitterSpacesClone/README.md

 [100ms](100ms.live/) offers a video conferencing infrastructure that provides web and mobile — native iOS and Android SDK, to add live video & audio conferencing to your applications.

+You can read the clone's corresponding article that I wrote - [Building a Twitter Spaces clone for Android with 100ms SDK](https://www.100ms.live/blog/twitter-spaces-clone)

 ## Prerequisites

 Add your Token endpoint in the `gradle.properties` file: